 In addition, our policy provides that, upon initial election or appointment to the BTX Board, each new non-employee director will be granted a non-statutory stock option to purchase 28,300 shares of our Common Stock, or the Director Initial Grant.
 The Director Initial Grant will vest 1/3 on the first anniversary of the grant date and then in substantially equal monthly installments over the next two years.
 On the date of each annual meeting of stockholders of our company following the completion of the Business Combination, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option to purchase 11,800 shares of our Common Stock, or the Director Annual Grant.
-If a new non-employee director joins the BTX Board between annual meetings of stockholders, then such non-employee director will be granted, at the next annual meeting of stockholders, a pro-rata portion of the Director Annual Grant based on the time between such director's appointment and our next annual meeting of stockholders.
-The Director Annual Grant will vest in full on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders.
-The Director Initial Grant and Director Annual Grant are subject to full acceleration vesting upon the sale of our company.
+If a new non-employee director joins the BTX Board between annual meetings of stockholders, then such non-employee director's appointment and our next annual meeting of stockholders, a pro-rata portion of the Director Annual Grant based on the time between such director's appointment and our next annual meeting of stockholders.
+The Director Initial Grant are subject to full acceleration vesting upon the sale of our company.
 All of the foregoing stock options would be granted with a per share exercise price equal to the fair market value of a share of our common stock on the date of grant and would have a 10 year term.